Rugby Central railway station: History

-The station was run by the Great Central Railway from 1899 until it was grouped into the London and North Eastern Railway in 1923.
+The station was run by the Great Central Railway from 1899, until it was grouped into the London and North Eastern Railway in 1923.
 It came under the management of British Railways in 1948.

 Rugby Central was roughly midway along the Great Central Main Line (GCML) and was a stopping point for express services, as well as a changeover point for local services.
-Until the early 1960s, the station was served by about six London – Manchester expresses daily, and was the terminus for local services from Aylesbury or Woodford Halse to the south, and Leicester Central or Nottingham Victoria from the north.
+Until the early 1960s, the station was served by about six London–Manchester expresses daily; it was the terminus for local services from Aylesbury or Woodford Halse to the south, and Leicester Central or Nottingham Victoria from the north.
 The line was then downgraded, with express services being removed, leaving only the local services and an infrequent semi-fast service to London.

 Most of the GCML was closed on 5 September 1966, following the recommendations of the Reshaping of British Railways report.
 On that date, the line south of Rugby Central and north of Nottingham Victoria was closed.
-Until 3 May 1969, the section between Rugby Central and Nottingham (initially Nottingham Victoria, later cut back to Nottingham Arkwright Street) remained open as self-contained branch, providing DMU-operated local passenger services.
-The station formally closed on 5 May.
+Until 3 May 1969, the section between Rugby Central and Nottingham (initially Nottingham Victoria, later cut back to Nottingham Arkwright Street) remained open as self-contained branch, providing diesel multiple unit-operated local passenger services.
+The station formally closed on 5 May and the station buildings were demolished.